 Jodie Comer has rightfully been winning plaudits from many in recent years, with her powerhouse performances as Villanelle in the hit drama Killing Eve earning Comer much praise.
 She has become the nation’s sweetheart in the United Kingdom – a nation which usually revels in the chance of building someone up, before tearing them apart.

-As such, Comer received all manner of vitriol after news of her partner became public.
-But let’s just take this back a sentence.
-Yes, Comer really did get her reputation besmirched due to her boyfriend deciding to support a political party.
+But such is the state of “cancel culture”, that Comer received all manner of vitriol after news of her partner’s political affiliation became public.
 Take a look at some of the below posts.

 Those supporting what is best described as the ‘radical left’, appear to follow the idea that everyone should follow an exact agenda, and dare a person not conform to this, they should be ‘cancelled’.